 I became interested in contemporary dance after being a participant in Tino Sehgal’s installation THESE ASSOCIATIONS at Tate Turbine Hall in 2012.
 This brilliant piece of art consisted of around 50 people at any one time moving around that huge space, walking, running, playing games, configuring in different patterns, chanting – and breaking away from the pack to tell stories to people.
 Many of my fellow participants were dancers of different kinds, and after the show was over I began going to dance performances by people I’d got to know, like Janine Harrington whose ‘Screensaver’ project still fascinates me; and brilliant dance companies such as Nora and Edifice (whose ‘Salome’ was one of the last performances I saw before lockdown).
-I also worked on a Nearly event with the dancer and choreographer Jia-Yu Corti and began to realise that those trained in conventions of dance are also keen to explore everyday movement and constraints which lead to more original moves.
+I also worked on a Nearly event at Chisenhale Dance with the dancer and choreographer Jia-Yu Corti and began to realise that those trained in conventions of dance are also keen to explore everyday movement and constraints which lead to more original moves.

-FINALLY here’s a real dancer, LISA MAGNAN, a fellow Smith from Schmiede in Hallein, who asked various people around the world – including me – some questions about their experience of lockdown then made dance to accompany.
+And here’s a real dancer, LISA MAGNAN, a fellow Smith from Schmiede in Hallein, who asked various people around the world – including me – some questions about their experience of lockdown then made dance to accompany.
 I’ve never been danced to before!
 Take a look at the other Confi(n) Dances on Lisa’s YouTube channel.